-Hazardous exposures for both men and women during the time of conception can adversely affect the outcome of the pregnancy.
-Any member shall be offered a transitional duty assignment for a maximum of 30 calendar days per year if specifically requested for the purpose of lower risk conception.
+Hazardous exposures for members during the time of conception can adversely affect the outcome of the pregnancy.
+Any member shall be offered a transitional duty assignment for a maximum of thirty (30) calendar days per year if specifically requested for the purpose of lower risk conception.